Signed in as:

 The Male Involvement Program (MIP) – a youth violence prevention program aimed at middle school males of color.
 It teaches alternate options for reducing conflict, managing anger, and avoiding violence through structures dialogue, culture specific exercise and group mentoring.
 Students enrolled in MIP receive mentoring and direction from adult males of color.

-Sisterhood in the City is an all girls program that combines positive adult female mentoring with group activities and a structured curriculum that helps to empower young females of color to succeed as productive citizens, both scholastically and in all aspects of their personal life.
-It's target audience is middle school aged girls between 11-14 years old.
+Sisterhood in the City is an all girls program that combines positive adult female mentoring with group activities and a structured curriculum that helps to empower young women of color to succeed as productive citizens, both scholastically and in all aspects of their personal life.
+It's target audience is middle school aged girls between 11-17 years old.
+Links to each meeting with be posted here by the Friday before each meeting.